Eidolon

 ENGINEERING

-A slice of Eidolon was built out to play around with current AI image-generation capabilities.
+I built a slice of Eidolon to test current AI image-generation capabilities.
 The internet isn't ready for a new face, but AI is.

 Deploy